Always something to do for the holidays or rainy day?

 Hearing people say “no” is a life lesson that your toddler should learn now.

-Your child may want his boyfriend to go down the slide or use the swing instead of the seesaw in the playground, but he is entitled to his own opinion.
+Your child may want his boyfriend from his slide inside or in the garden judges whether to use the swing instead of the seesaw in the playground, but he is entitled to his own opinion.

 Explain to your child that they can certainly ask people to play a particular game or bring toys, but they can also say no.